 An adjustable-rate loan is a great option for some.
 Take time to consider your options and talk to a good financial advisor to make the best decision for your financial future.

 Do you already have an ARM?
 What made you choose it?
-Are you glad you did?send me a quick note via my website so I can give you permission.
+Are you glad you did?Interested in re-publishing this article on your blog or website?
+Awesome!
+All I ask is that you send me a quick note via my website so I can give you permission.
 Thank you!